-No, it does need to be a relative of the policy holder.
-In the context of travel insurance a ‘relative’ is any of the following who is under 85 years of age and who is resident in Australia or New Zealand: you or your travelling companion’s spouse, de facto partner, parent, parent-in-law, daughter, son, daughter-in-law, son-in-law, brother, sister, brother-in-law, sister-in-law, uncle, aunt, niece, nephew, grandchild, grandparent, step-parent, step-son, step-daughter, fiancé or fiancée, or guardian.
+No, it does need to be a close relative of the policy holder.
+In the context of travel insurance a ‘close relative’ is any of the following who is under 85 years of age and who is resident in Australia or New Zealand: you or your travelling companion’s spouse, de facto partner, parent, parent-in-law, daughter, son, daughter-in-law, son-in-law, brother, sister, brother-in-law, sister-in-law, uncle, aunt, niece, nephew, grandchild, grandparent, step-parent, step-son, step-daughter, fiancé or fiancée, or guardian.

 What am I not covered for Trip Resumption expenses?

 - You are not covered for more than one plane trip to reach home or an added part to your itinerary.

 - You will not be able to claim if you were aware of the likelihood of your the close relative being hospitalised or passing away at the time you bought your policy.

 - For more than the amount specified under the Trip Resumption benefit.

 Is there an excess if I claim for this benefit?

 Yes, there is.
 If you have an excess on your policy then the excess would apply if you are claiming for Trip Resumption Expenses.